haythem-said/petStore/README.md

 Create a MySQL database(create table)=>
-We prepare APIs for the methods of register login and logout data for user=> Makes the migration and then we make the test with postman.=> Create post ,edit delete as the previous part we make the migration then we make the test=>
+We prepare APIs for the methods of register login and logout data for user=> Makes the migration and then we make the test with postman.=> Create post ,edit delete as the previous part we make the migration then we make the test

 ## Front-End part: (Flutter last version )
-Install the necessary packages ( shared-preference image-picker http (for api calls)...)
-Create some directories (secreens, services, models) Create user model and api response model
+Install the necessary packages ( shared-preference image-picker http (for api calls)...)=> Create some directories (secreens, services, models)=> Create user model and api response model=>
-Create api funcion for login ,register,logout
+Create api funcion for login ,register,logout=>
-Design login,register screen
+Design login,register screen =>
-Create api funcion for post,edit....
+Create api funcion for post,edit....=>
 Design Screen of post edit add delete

 ###ScreenShots